akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 “I am practical,” Henry said.
 “A king’s daughter-in-law should not be distracted by worry.
 It is bad for the complexion.”

-Beatrice looked down at her hands.
-She did not trust herself to speak.

-+++ NEED ANNOUNCEMENT OF WINCHESTER as discusssed

->>> NEED FOLLOWING plus any planned missing bits for...
-Departure – The week of preparation, the new reeve and cook, the farewell.
-AND The Road to Winchester – The journey, Beatrice’s stiffness, the arrival at Westminster (transition to Chapter 17).
+He reached for his wine, then set it down again.
+“One more thing.
+Stanwey will be hers.
+Godfrey will hold it in her name, as her steward, not as its lord.
+That is my gift to you, for the Severn, and for the daughter you have raised.”

+Harold’s throat tightened.
+He nodded, not trusting his voice.

+Henry rose and walked to the window.
+“Now.
+I have a ship to catch in a fortnight.
+The queen has asked that Beatrice come to Winchester, to stay with her until Christmas.
+A little teaching in the ways of the court, that sort of thing.
+It will do her good—and it will give you time to settle the new household here.”

-“We are going to Winchester in a fortnight.
-The court has been too long in the forest, and I have business in the city—and after that, I have a ship to catch.”
+He turned back to Harold.
+“The court has been too long in the forest.
+I have business in the city, and after that, I must cross to Normandy.
+There are bottoms that need spanking across the water.”
+He grinned.
+“A king’s work is never done.”

+Harold’s mouth twitched.
+“So I have heard.”

+Henry looked at Beatrice.
+“You will come with us, child.
+Godfrey will escort you.
+The queen will take you under her care.
+You will learn the ways of the court, meet the people you will need to know.”

+Beatrice nodded.
+“Yes, my lord.”

 ---

+### Fireside Farewells

 The fire burned low.
 Henry and Harold spoke of old wars, old friends, old enemies.
 Beatrice listened, learning the shape of her father’s youth—the battles, the losses, the narrow escapes.
 She had heard some of it before, but never like this, never from a king who had been there.

 Godfrey stood by the door, watching, waiting, as he always did.

 At last, Henry rose.
 “I have stayed too long.
 The queen will wonder where I am.”
-He looked at Harold.
-“We are going to Winchester in a fortnight.
-The court has been too long in the forest, and I have business in the city.
-I would like your daughter to come with us.
-The queen will take her under her care.
-She will learn the ways of the court, meet the people she will need to know.”

-Harold looked at Beatrice.
-She nodded.

-“Then it is settled,” Henry said.
-“Godfrey will escort her.
-I will send the reeve and the cook within the week, so you may settle them before she leaves.”
 He put a hand on Harold’s shoulder.
 “You have served me well, Hrathulfr.
 You have given me a son’s loyalty and a daughter’s courage.
 I will not forget.”

 He turned to go.
 At the door, he paused and looked at Goosie, who had settled on the hearth.